Reconciliation Week Walk

 The loop is 4km return, encompassing a broad range of the Canning River Regional Park's ecosystems.

-Enjoy a Welcome to Country, Smoking Ceremony and stories about the Djarlgarro Beeliar. 💦🔥
+Enjoy a Welcome to Country, Smoking Ceremony, stories about the Djarlgarro Beeliar and morning tea. 💦🔥

-Please consider the weather for your attire and wear enclosed shoes.
+Please consider the weather - bring a raincoat or umbrella in case of rain and wear enclosed shoes.

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

-Bring your reusable water bottle to fill up at the drink fountain (and coffee cup for a hot drink!)
+Bring your reusable water bottle to fill up at the drink fountain.

 Consider car pooling, walking or riding your bike. 🚲🚶